govindarajanv/golang-python/README.md

-# golang-python
+# Golang and Python Exercises

-Golang and Python Exercises
+- Write a game in which user should be able guess a chosen number within 10 tries